-He maintains an active international presence writing and lecturing as the Israel Scholar-in-Residence with CJF Ministries and hosting study tours throughout the biblical world.
-His dissertation at Trinity International University is titled “Emotional Geography in the Song of Songs: A Literary Study of the Contexts of Love.”
+He maintains an active international presence writing and lecturing as the Israel Scholar-in-Residence with CJF Ministries and hosting study tours throughout the biblical world with Wisdom Passages.
+His Ph.D. dissertation at Trinity International University (Deerfield, IL) is titled “Emotional Geography in the Song of Songs: A Literary Study of the Contexts of Love.”
 Grace College and Seminary (Winona Lake, IN) awarded Dr. Sigler a grant to participate in their M.S. in Higher Education program, a degree which he recently completed.
-He also holds a B.A., M.A. in Theological Studies, and M.Div. degrees from Faith Baptist Bible College and Theological Seminary (Ankeny, IA).
-He and his wife, Bernice, have three children.
+He also holds a B.A. in Biblical Studies, M.A. in Theological Studies, and M.Div. degrees from Faith Baptist Bible College and Theological Seminary (Ankeny, IA).
+He has contributed to various periodicals and The Moody Bible Commentary, the Dictionary of Daily Life in Biblical and Post-Biblical Antiquity, and What Should We Think about Israel?
+Separating Fact from Fiction in the Middle East Conflict.
+He and his hospitable wife, Bernice, have three adventurous children.

 B.A.
 Faith Baptist Bible College

 M.A.
 Faith Baptist Theological Seminary

 M.S.H.E.
 Grace College